asifa1510/Banking-sytem-using-C/README.md

-# BankingC  Repository 1
+BankingC

-Banking System using C
+A simple banking system built with C.

-# FEATURES:
+Features

-login, making changes in account informations, deleting account, creating account, money deposit , money withdraw.
+Login

-# ABOUT:
+Manage account information

-This particular repository is created to fullfil the banking system applications.
-It makes it easy for the users to access their accounts and check their account informations and also make neeful decisions.
+Create/delete accounts

-# PROGRAM:
+Deposit/withdraw money

-C programming language is used here.
-Since it has faster response it would be really helpful for these kinds of real-time applications. standard library is used and the whole concept revolves arounf file handling in c.
+About

-# LICENSE:
+This repository provides a fast and efficient banking system application using C, leveraging file handling for real-time account management.

-This project is licensed under the [MIT License](LICENSE).
+Program

-Please see the [LICENSE](LICENSE) file for more details.
+Built with C for fast performance, utilizing standard libraries and file handling.

-For questions regarding the licensing terms or any use of the code, please contact the details given below:
+License

-Licensing Authority:[MIT License]
+Licensed under the MIT License.
+See the LICENSE file for details.

-Contact Email: [asifareh8@gmail.com]
+For licensing inquiries, contact: [asifareh8@gmail.com]